- Administrative Council

 Dishonesty includes copying the answers or another person(s) during an examination, secreting unauthorized materials to assist in an examination, plagiarism, taking as one's own statements of another without giving due credit to the author, failing to cite external sources (including the Internet) even though such material may have ben restated in one's own words, fraudulently obtaining test information, and falsifying records, transcripts, recommendations, or other documents indicative of student qualifications.

 For more information, please refer to the Academic Integrity Handbook.
-If you would like a copy of the handbook, please visit the Student Success Center in College Hall, Room 383.
+If you would like a copy of the handbook, please visit the Academic Center for Excellence in College Hall, Room 383.

 Undergraduate Student Policies